jhenderson88/TCLX/README.md

 TCLX requires that the MathMore ROOT libraries are compiled on your machine.
 These include a number of GSL functions, which simplifies things considerably.
 Instructions on compilation of ROOT with the MathMore libraries can be found online, [here](https://root.cern.ch/drupal/content/installing-root-source).

+You can check if the MathMore libraries are compiled with your version of ROOT by:

+> root-config --features

+This will list the features, which should include mathmore.

 Additionally, in order to use the MathMore libraries, they must be loaded on startup:

 > gSystem->Load("libMathMore.so");